-Wrangle the wires behinds your desk with these cable management options
+Best cable management solutions 2022

-Whether you are a seasoned vet of desk life or you are new to the game, wires can get a bit wild sometimes and a good cable management solution is paramount.
+Whether you're a seasoned vet of the desk life or you are new to the game, wires can get a bit wild, so a good cable management solution is paramount.
 No, the wires aren't out to get you — it's just some strands of metal and plastic — but sometimes it can feel that way.
-Not to worry, here are some great ways to get those cables under control and out of sight whether you use a traditional desk or a standing desk.
+Not to worry, here are some great ways to get those cables under control and out of sight, whether you use a traditional desk or a standing desk.
 Our favorite option is the Scandinavian Hub Under Desk Cable Management Tray, but there are a lot of other options, from full-on cord organization nirvana to finding the slightest bit of order in your mess of wires.

 Best Overall: Scandinavian Hub Under Desk Cable Management Tray